How Does Instagram Know My Friends and Who to Suggest?

 Find “Suggested for You” In Your Feed:

 If you follow either method outlined above, you should be able to see a list of users that Instagram suggests you follow.
-New suggestions will appear occasionally, as Instagram improves its algorithm and picks up more of your social circles.
-On the top of the Discover People page, you’ll have the option to connect your Instagram account to other social media accounts or your phone contacts in order for Instagram to provide you with better and more relevant suggestions for who to follow.
+New suggestions occasionally appear as Instagram improves its algorithm and picks up more of your social circles.
+On the top of the Discover People page, you’ll have the option to connect your Instagram account to other social media accounts or your phone contacts for Instagram to provide you with better and more relevant suggestions for who to follow.

-To see which one of your Facebook or phone contacts is on Instagram without having to wait for them to be suggested, you can navigate to the Contacts tab on the Discover People page.
+To see which one of your Facebook or phone contacts is on Instagram without waiting for them to be suggested, you can navigate to the Contacts tab on the Discover People page.

-On this page, you’ll see the total number of your contacts that are on Instagram as well as a list of them, with the option to even follow them all at once.
+On this page, you’ll see the total number of Instagram contacts.
+You can even follow them all at once.
 If you’ve already requested to follow them or are already following them, you’ll see “Requested” or “Following” next to their names.

 How to Disable Friend Suggestions